Comprehensive Display System: "X" versions

 The CDS system had several layers of input that constructed the overall air picture.
 This started with operators sitting at conventional radar displays that had been equipped with a joystick.
 The joystick's internal potentiometers produced a changing voltage in X and Y as the stick moved.
-These signals were sent to the deflection plates of a separate channel in the cathode ray tube display, overlaying a dot on the existing radar imagery to provide a cursor.
+These signals were sent to the deflection plates of a separate channel in the cathode ray tube display, overlaying a dot on the existing radar imagery to provide a cursor, or as it was known in the UK for historical reasons, a strobe.
 Along the side of the display was a series of buttons that allowed the operator to indicate that they had placed the cursor on one of up to eight targets.

 Data was collected by the Coordinated Display Equipment (CDE).
 Inside the CDE, a telephone stepper switch was used to periodically connect to each of the operator's displays in turn.
 Depending on which button was being held down on the input console at that time, the switch connected the operator's joystick to one of 96 pairs of servomotors connected to potentiometers.
 The voltage from the joystick drove the servomotor to rotate the CDE's internal potentiometer to match the value of the one in the joystick, thereby copying its value.

-The value of those internal potentiometers was also sent back to the input consoles, creating a "blip" on the screen that matched the underlying radar data, but did not move.
+The value of those internal potentiometers was also sent back to the input consoles, creating a blip on the screen that matched the underlying radar data, but did not move.
 The operators could then see how much the target had moved since they last updated the CDE, and then prioritize which ones they wanted to update.
 In the prototype versions, there were only three input stations allowing a total of 24 targets to be tracked, but they could also read up to eight more inputs from external sources, nominally data from other ships.
 A production version would have more input stations to fully expand the capabilities of the CDE.